-NUR 644 is a preceptored practicum (180 hours) in a high-level neonatal intensive care unit with a research component (60 hours).
+NUR 644 is a preceptored practicum in a high-level neonatal intensive care unit.
 The experience provides the student with exposure to the more common high risk maternal/fetal conditions, neonatal cardiovascular, pulmonary, gastrointestinal, hematological, neurological, dermatological and infectious disorders.
-The student manages the care of a group of neonates under the direction and supervision of a clinical preceptor and completes a plan for evidence-based change in the NICU.
-P: NUR 633, 639; CO: NUR 643.
+The student manages the care of a group of neonates under the direction and supervision of a clinical preceptor.
+CO: NUR 643, 730.
+Prior to enrollment in this course students, in conjunction with their advisors, must secure approved preceptors.